 Most of the meat, poultry, dairy and eggs sold in American grocery stores and restaurants come from animals raised under intensive conditions on “factory farms.”
 Animals on these operations suffer pain and distress as a result of extreme confinement, bodily mutilations without pain relief, and denial of the opportunity to behave normally.

 Consumers have the power to change this through the food choices we make every day.
 Farmers will produce, and retailers will sell, what shoppers demand.
 Seemingly small changes—like switching brands in favor of a more humanely raised product or consuming fewer animal-based foods—can make a big difference in the lives of farm animals.

 Unfortunately, the knowledge required to navigate the complicated world of food labeling claims is not always easy to obtain.
 If consumers are not provided with clear information on the significance of animal-raising claims such as “free range” and “humanely raised,” they can be easily misled into purchasing a product that is not consistent with their personal values.

 AWI is committed to helping compassionate consumers locate food from animals raised to high-welfare standards, as well as revealing inaccurate and misleading labeling schemes.

 Many food labels are confusing and some are downright misleading.
 The best way for consumers to learn how the animals connected with a particular food item are treated is to visit the farm in question.
 Unfortunately, this is not a realistic option for most people.

-The next best approach is to choose animal-derived food products that are certified by an independent third party as having come from animals raised on high-welfare, pasture-based farms.
+The next best approach is to choose animal-derived food products that are certified by an independent third party as having come from animals raised on higher-welfare, pasture-based farms.